emmo-repo/domain-datamodel/docs/serialisation.md

 ```

 Figure 2 show how this instance may look like serialised as RDF, where
-the instances A, ..., E refer to the same individuals as in the
+the individuals A, ..., E refer to the same individuals as in Figure 1.
-figure above.

 ![fig2](figs/person-instance.svg)